ivojuri/My-First-Project/README.md

 > You can call out code or a command within a sentence with single backticks `Ctrl`+`E` for Windows.

 ### (e) 🎨 Supported color models
-> In issues, pull requests, and discussions, you can call out colors within a sentence by using backticks.
+> In issues, pull requests, and discussions, you can call out colors within a sentence by using backticks.<br/>
 > The visualization of the color is only supported in `issues`, `pull requests`, and `discussions`.

 ### (f) 🔗 Links